 Reptileland: A unique and educational reptile zoo owned by local celebrity and friend Clyde Peeling.

-Hiawatha: Williamsport’s own paddlewheel riverboat offers daily trips on the West Branch of the Susquehanna River from May to October.
+Hiawatha: Williamsport’s own Hiawatha Paddlewheel Riverboat offers daily trips on the Susquehanna River from May to October.

-Bars: Bar hopping is a popular activity here in Williamsport, and we have a wide array of venues —from the Bullfrog Brewery, an award-winning microbrewery, to Franco’s Lounge, our favorite local hotspot.
-For clubbing, we offer the Cell Block, a nightclub in a 19th century Quaker prison, and Club Z, the area’s hip gay bar.
+Bars and Clubs: Bar hopping is a popular activity here in Williamsport, and we have a wide array of venues — from the Bullfrog Brewery, an award-winning microbrewery, to Franco’s Lounge, our favorite local hotspot.
+For clubbing, we offer the Cell Block, a nightclub in a 19th century Quaker prison, and Imbibe a new dance club.
+Also the owners of the Cell Block have two other bars in walking distance: Barrel 135 and The Brickyard, which both have nice outdoor patios.
+The Moon and Raven is the newest pub to open on West Fourth Street.
+It’s about a block past the Bullfrog Brewery.